PreSTU: Pre-Training for Scene-Text Understanding: PreSTU: Pre-Training for Scene-Text Understanding

 \subsubsection{Pre-Training Data}

-We use CC15M, the union of two popular image-text datasets: CC3M~\cite{cc3m} and CC12M~\cite{cc12m}.
-CC3M consists of 3.3M \icform pairs, obtained by processing raw alt-text descriptions from the Web.
+Our main pre-training data is CC15M, the union of two popular image-text datasets: Conceptual Captions (CC3M)~\cite{cc3m} and Conceptual 12M (CC12M)~\cite{cc12m}.\footnote{Due to expired URLs, only 13M \icform pairs are used in our experiments.} CC3M consists of 3.3M \icform pairs, obtained by processing raw alt-text descriptions from the Web.
 CC12M extends CC3M by relaxing its over-restrictive filtering pipeline.
-For our \oursplitocr{} objective, we obtain OCR signals using the Google Cloud OCR system\footnote{https://cloud.google.com/vision/docs/ocr} from the images and use these \emph{silver} OCR texts in all of our experiments.
-In summary, our pre-training dataset consists of 15M (not necessarily scene text-related) images along with their corresponding OCR texts and captions\footnote{Due to expired URLs, only 13M scene text-related \icform pairs are used in our experiments.}.
-Note that we only use captions for the task-specific image captioning objective, which we perform on top of our main objective \oursplitocr{}.
+We use CC15M for \oursplitocr{} and \ourcap{} pre-training.
+Note that the captions of CC15M are not used for \oursplitocr{} and their images are not necessarily scene text-related.
+See more details in the supplementary material.

+Since CC15M does not have data in the form of visual questions and their answers for us to leverage, we resort to ST-VQA~\cite{stvqa}.
+It is a scene-text VQA dataset whose images are collected from 6 diverse data sources (COCO-Text~\cite{veit2016coco}, Visual Genome~\cite{krishna2017visual}, VizWiz~\cite{vizwiz}, ICDAR~\cite{karatzas2013icdar,karatzas2015icdar}, ImageNet~\cite{deng2009imagenet}, IIIT-STR~\cite{mishra2013image}).
+We use its training set for pre-training.
+We use ST-VQA as pre-training data for other VQA benchmarks as well as a downstream benchmark for testing \oursplitocr{} (\S\ref{finetune_stage}).